To Forgive or Not

 A troubled and burdened man prayed and prayed that God would lift his burden.
 Day after day he prayed that his life would be easier and he begged for God’s intervention.

 One day, Jesus came to the man and asked, “My child, what troubles you?”
-The man replied that his life was full of turmoil and that it had become too […]
+The man replied that his life was full of turmoil and that it had become too much to bear. […]

 Lavished